rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_creating-cloud-volume.md

 Manage your storage by creating disks on the rapyuta.io console.

-To create or delete a disk/volume instance:.
+To create or delete a disk/volume instance:

 1. On the left navigation bar, click **Development> Disks**.
 2. To create a disk: